 "Good God!
 You never shut up about cobblers and fullers and cooks and doctors!"
 So Callicles charges Plato's Socrates with an excessive fascination with the technai in the Gorgias (491a).
 Callicles, certainly, has a point: Plato makes arguments from or about techne hundreds of times in the dialogues, while also portraying Socrates as a former demiurgos himself (Alc.
 1.121a) who passes his time in the Agora--near important administrative buildings, to be sure, but also among bronze-workers and masons.

 In my second chapter, I develop a fresh interpretation of the concept of techne in the classical period, drawing not just on literary evidence but art historical evidence and studies of ancient economics as well.
 Four aspects stand out: first, it generally is associated with low-class, full-time occupations; second, it is closely related to teaching; third, practitioners of a given techne are specialized; and last, it is associated with rationality, which is exemplified by its association with step-wise protocols, writing, and mathematics.

-In the subsequent chapters, I analyze how this rich concept is deployed by Plato as a way to differentiate his philosophy from his intellectual rivals.
-By developing philosophy and "true" politics on the model of techne, Plato can differentiate himself from the sophists, who promise quick fix intellectualism and plausibly are associated with irrational magic; and, he can also differentiate his teleological natural philosophy from the theories of the Presocratics.
+In the third chapter, I analyze how this rich concept is deployed by Plato as a way to differentiate himself from his intellectual rivals.
+By developing philosophy and "true" politics on the model of techne, Plato can differentiate himself from the sophists, who promise quick fix intellectualism and plausibly are associated with irrational magic.

 Episteme and Techne in the Platonic Dialogues:

 I have been working on Plato's knowledge vocabulary, and especially the terms episteme and techne, in the course of my dissertation research.
 I am currently working on a paper revisiting John Lyons's work.
 I have also presented on the use of these terms in the Republic and Statesman.
 I have posted summaries of this work below.